Super Bowl ring

 The Super Bowl ring is an award in the National Football League given to the team members of the winning team of the league's annual championship game, the Super Bowl.
-Since only one Vince Lombardi Trophy is awarded to the team (ownership) itself, the Super Bowl ring offers a collectible memento for the actual players and team members to keep for themselves to symbolize their victory.
+The Super Bowl ring offers a collectible memento for the actual players and team members to keep for themselves to symbolize their victory.
 There are also rings provided to the runners-up team of the Super Bowl.

 Rings are also awarded to members of the team which wins the AFC or NFC championship.
-The NFL also provides postseason pay to all players as long as they have spent at least three games on their team's active or inactive list; the playoff bonus money is egalitarian within a team among starters, backups, and injured players.
+The NFL also provides postseason pay to all players who have spent at least three games on their team’s active or reserve list during the regular season.
+This playoff bonus money is distributed evenly among all team members, including starters, backups, and injured players.